AWM-PGH-Digital-Collections/Digital-Collections-Strategy/README.md

 ## Acknowledgements

-This digital strategy was initially authored by Jeffrey Inscho, Manager of Digital Engagement at The Andy Warhol Museum, in close collaboration with:
+This digital strategy was initially authored by Jeffrey Inscho, former Manager of Digital Engagement at The Andy Warhol Museum, in close collaboration with:

 * Patrick Moore, Director, The Andy Warhol Museum
 * Rachel Baron-Horn, Deputy Director, The Andy Warhol Museum